-- Note 1: For maintenance income see section 10. - Note 2: Amounts received as a series of periodic compensation payments may result in reduction of the person's rate of social security pension or benefit under Part 3.14: if this happens the amounts are not counted as ordinary income (see section 1176). - Note 3: For provisions affecting the amount of a person's ordinary income see sections 1072 and 1073 (ordinary income concept), section 1073K (seasonal horticultural work income exemption), sections 1074 and 1075 (business income), Division 1B of Part 3.10 (income from financial assets (including income streams (short term) and certain income streams (long term)) and Division 1C of Part 3.10 (income from income streams not covered by Division 1B of Part 3.10).
+- Note 1: For maintenance income see section 10. - Note 2: Amounts received as a series of periodic compensation payments may result in reduction of the person's rate of social security pension or benefit under Part 3.14: if this happens the amounts are not counted as ordinary income (see section 1176). - Note 3: For provisions affecting the amount of a person's ordinary income see Division 1 of Part 3.10 (ordinary income concept and treatment of certain income amounts), sections 1074 and 1075 (business income), Division 1B of Part 3.10 (income from financial assets (including income streams (short term) and certain income streams (long term)) and Division 1C of Part 3.10 (income from income streams not covered by Division 1B of Part 3.10).